apache/incubator-quarks/DEVELOPMENT.md

 Once you have forked the repository and created your local clone you need to download these additional development software tools.

 * Java 8 - The development setup assumes Java 8 and Linux.

+All Edgent runtime development is done using Java 8.
+Jars for Java 7 and Android platforms are created as described below.

 ### Building a Binary Release Bundle